United Fruit Company: Attempt at state capture

 Following the Honduran declaration of independence in 1838 from the Central American Federation, Honduras was in a state of economic and political strife due to constant conflict with neighboring countries for territorial expansion and control.
 Liberal President Marco Aurelio Soto (1876–1883) saw instating the Agrarian Law of 1877 as a way to make Honduras more appealing to international companies looking to invest capital into a promising host export-driven economy.
-The Agrarian Law would grant international, multinational companies leniency in tax regulations along with other financial incentives.
+The Agrarian Law would grant foreign multinational companies leniency in tax regulations along with other financial incentives.
 Acquiring the first railroad concession from liberal President Miguel R. Dávila in 1910, the Vaccaro brothers and Company helped set the foundation on which the banana republic would struggle to balance and regulate the relationships between American capitalism and Honduran politics.

 Samuel Zemurray, a small-sized American banana entrepreneur, rose to be another contender looking to invest in the Honduran agricultural trade.
 In New Orleans, Zemurray found himself strategizing with the newly exiled General Manuel Bonilla (nationalist ex-president of Honduras 1903–1907, 1912–1913) and fomented a coup d'état against President Dávila.
 On Christmas Eve, December 1910, in clear opposition of the Dávila administration, Samuel Zemurray, U.S. General Lee Christmas, and Honduran General Manuel Bonilla boarded the yacht "Hornet", formerly known as the USS Hornet and recently purchased by Zemurray in New Orleans.
-With a gang of New Orleans mercenaries and plenty of arms and ammunition, they sailed to Roatan to attack, then seize the northern Honduran ports of Trujillo and La Ceiba.
+With a gang of New Orleans mercenaries and plenty of arms and ammunition, they sailed to Roatán to attack, then seize the northern Honduran ports of Trujillo and La Ceiba.
 Unbeknownst to Zemurray, he was being watched by the US Secret Service.
-Having captured the aging fort at Roatan, he quickly sold the Hornet to a Honduran straw buyer on the island to avoid falling foul of the Neutrality Act.
-After successfully attacking the port of Trujillo, the Hornet unexpectedly encountered the U.S. gunboat Tacoma, and was towed back to New Orleans.
+Having captured the aging fort at Roatán, he quickly sold the Hornet to a Honduran straw buyer on the island to avoid falling foul of the Neutrality Act.
+After successfully attacking the port of Trujillo, the Hornet unexpectedly encountered the U.S. gunboat Tacoma and was towed back to New Orleans.
 The nascent revolution continued apace, Zemurray's media contacts having spread the word in advance.
 President Dávila was forced to step down, with Francisco Bertrand becoming interim president until General Bonilla handily won the November 1911 Honduran presidential elections.